svendahlstrand/plugin-reply-by-email/README.md

 ## Get started

-Hey, fellow microblogger! 👋

-You will have to install this plug-in manually for now.
-Hopefully, it will be available in the official catalog in the not too distant future.
-The installation will be a lot easier then.
-Bear with me for now.
+Hello, fellow microblogger! 👋 Thanks for being here.
+This plug-in is available in the official directory, so the installation process is quick and easy.

 ### Install the plug-in

 1. Sign in to https://micro.blog in your favorite browser.

-2. [Follow this link](https://micro.blog/account/themes/new?plugin=1) or manually go to *Design* → *Edit Custom Themes* and press *New Plug-in*.

-3. Enter a fitting *Title* (like Reply by email).

-4. Enter `https://github.com/svendahlstrand/plugin-reply-by-email` inside *Clone URL*.

-5. Choose which *Site* you want to install the plug-in.

-6. Press *Add Plug-in*
+2. Navigate to *Plug-ins* → *Find Plug-ins*.

+3. Press *Install* next to the plug-in *Reply by email*.

-7. Congratulations, the plug-in is installed.
+4. Congratulations, the plug-in is now installed.
 On to configuration.

 ### Configure the plug-in

-1. Go to *Plug-ins* and press ⚙️ Settings (for the Reply by email plug-in).
+1. Go to *Plug-ins* and press ⚙️ *Settings* (next to the Reply by email plug-in).

-2. Fill your address in *Reply by email*.
+2. Enter your address in *Reply by email*.

 3. Make other changes as you see fit.